Applied AI

 Technology alone is not enough.
 The organization should invest in:

-• Cross Functional Collaboration: align maintenance engineers, supply chain planners, and data science teams around shared objectives and governance policies.
+• Cross-functional Collaboration: align maintenance engineers, supply chain planners, and data scientists around shared objectives and governance policies.

-• Training and Change Management: prepare depot staff for new workflows, explain model decisions, and establish escalation paths when automation encounters exceptions.
+• Training and Change Management: prepare depot staff for new workflows, explain model decisions, and establish escalation paths for automation exceptions.

-• Continuous Improvement: implement feedback loops from operational outcomes back into model retraining and policy tuning.
+• Continuous Improvement: implement feedback loops from outcomes back into model retraining and policy tuning.

 Cost of Ownership and Risk Management

-Assessing the total cost of ownership helps ensure sustainability:
+Assessing total cost of ownership helps ensure sustainability:

-• Infrastructure Costs: compute and storage for data, models, and event streams; plan for peak demand and regional variance.
+• Infrastructure Costs: compute and storage for data, models, and event streams; plan for peak demand and regional variation.

 • Operational Costs: personnel for data engineering, model monitoring, and governance; training and change management costs.